LaGrange Grangers

 The LaGrange Grangers were a minor league baseball team based in LaGrange, Georgia.
-From 1913 to 1917, the Grangers and their predecessor, the LaGrange Terrapins, played exclusively as members of the Class D level Georgia–Alabama League.
-LaGrange hosted home minor league games at the LaGrange Athletic Field.
+From 1913 to 1917, the Grangers and their predecessor, the LaGrange "Terrapins," played exclusively as members of the Class D level Georgia–Alabama League.

+The LaGrange Grangers hosted home minor league games at the LaGrange Athletic Field.

 The Grangers were succeeded in Georgia–Alabama League play decades later by the 1946 LaGrange Troupers.